deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari's fur started crawling instantly and he put a hand to his holster.
 "Stalked?" he asked.

 "Don't look around."
-Warhorse told him. "*LONGLEGS, WARHORSE*.
+WARHORSE told him. "*LONGLEGS, WARHORSE*.
 Hunter?"

 "*Reckon so.
 One of the big fuckers that got STERLING.
 See that stream to your left?
 Take a water break, lure it out in the open when it catches up with you."*

-Warhorse looked left, and Regaari did the same.
+WARHORSE looked left, and Regaari did the same.
 The surface of the stream in question was an invitation all by itself, and he realised he was growing really quite thirsty.

 "Will do." he said.
 "WARHORSE out."

 They paused.
-Regaari couldn't sense anything amiss, but apparently Warhorse could, because he stood still, listening for a few seconds, then grunted and stooped by the water unclasping his mask.
+Regaari couldn't sense anything amiss, but apparently WARHORSE could, because he stood still, listening for a few seconds, then grunted and stooped by the water unclasping his mask.

 Regaari watched.
-Where he would have had to lie on his belly to lap at the water—undignified and uncivilised to a modern Gaoian—Warhorse just carefully put his gun slightly aside, ready to have it up and firing at an instant's notice, and dipped both hands into the stream to form a shallow bowl, which he raised to his mouth.
+Where he would have had to lie on his belly to lap at the water—undignified and uncivilised to a modern Gaoian—WARHORSE just carefully put his gun slightly aside, ready to have it up and firing at an instant's notice, and dipped both hands into the stream to form a shallow bowl, which he raised to his mouth.

 "Not filtering it this time?"
 Regaari asked.

 "Appearances."
-Warhorse muttered, not actually drinking the water.
+WARHORSE muttered, not actually drinking the water.
 He tilted his head slightly.
 "Hear them?"

 "Hear wha-?"

-Regaari was interrupted by a pulse round, which glanced off Warhorse's upper arm.
+Regaari was interrupted by a pulse round, which glanced off WARHORSE's upper arm.
 From the size and sound of it, it had been a heavy pulse, the kind with enough juice to fling humans about and break limbs.
 Sure enough, even the winging blow spun the bulky Deathworlder around his